Murder of Shraddha Walkar: About Accused - Aaftab Poonawala

+Poonawala showed no remorse or regret for the heinous crime he committed.
+He admitted to using online dating apps like Bumble to target Hindu women and also bragged about allegedly luring in 20 more Hindu girls in love with him and wishing to do the same to them.
+Poonawala also claimed that he'll be remembered as a Shahid (Islamic martyr) amongst Muslims in India and would go to Jannat (Islamic heaven) to get 72 hoors (virgins).

 On 31 July 2023, Shraddha Walkar's father, Vikas Madan Walkar, was presented before the sessions court in Saket as a prosecution witness, where he testified that Aaftab Poonawala told him that he had purchased a shovel, two knives, and a hammer and cut both of Shraddha's wrists during the night, placing the body parts in a polythene bag.

 In the same session, Shraddha's brother Shreejay Walkar also testified against Aaftab, stating that two weeks after leaving her home, Shraddha told him that she and Aaftab were fighting a lot — verbal and physical.
 She had told him that Aaftab would beat her up occasionally.
 In spite of trying to reason with her, she refused to breakup with him, saying that Aaftab would apologise to her after every fight, and she would accept the apology and continue living with him.
 Following this, Shreejay's interaction with Shraddha also reduced substantially, after he believed she has been completely influenced by Aaftab.
 After the death of their mother, Shreejay advised Shraddha to breakup with Aaftab again, which she did not listen to.

 Arrest

-Aaftab Amin Poonawalla was charged by Delhi police for killing Shraddha Walkar and chopping her body in May 2022.
+Aaftab Ameen Poonawalla was charged by Delhi police for killing Shraddha Walkar and chopping her body in May 2022.
 The chargesheet was based on evidence and witness testimony.
 Police allege he strangled Shraddha and disposed of remains.
 Aaftab was arrested after investigation found last location in Delhi.
 He is currently lodged in Tihar Jail cell number 4 in West Delhi, where he is constantly surveilled.
 The Delhi Police also filed a 6,629 pages long chargesheet against him.
 The chargesheet was filed 75 days after the investigation began.

 On 29 November 2022, when Aaftab was being taken back to jail from the Forensic Science Laboratory of West Delhi, the police van was attacked by sword-wielding members of Hindu Sena.
 The organisation distanced itself from the incident, saying what the activists did was out of their personal motive, and that the organisation shall never support any act that is against the Constitution of India.

 On 15 March 2024, on the request of his lawyer Akshay Bhandari, the Delhi High Court ordered Tihar prison to let Aaftab Poonawala out of his prison cell for eight hours every day like the rest of the inmates.
 Previously, he was only allowed to step out of his prison cell for two hours.
 The order was passed by a bench headed by Justice Suresh Kumar Kait on a petition filed by Poonawala, saying that he cannot be kept in solitary confinement under the "garb of security".